- Teaches students:

 Josh graduated from Carnegie Mellon with University and College Honors.
 He also received a merit scholarship to study with pianist Sandra Shen at the Brevard Music Center in Brevard, N.C., where he studied for three summers, and performed solo and collaborative piano repertoire.
 While there, he studied further with Indiana University Jacobs School of Music professor, pianist Norman Krieger.
 Josh’s teachers at Carnegie Mellon were Sergey Schepkin and Ralph Zitterbart.

-Josh is currently on the faculty of Church Street School for Music and Art in Manhattan, where he teaches piano, and Dan’s Music Studio in West Orange, N.J, where, in addition to piano, he uses music as therapy to help students with disabilities.
+Josh is currently on the faculty a school for Music and Art in Manhattan, where he teaches piano, and his private studio in West Orange, N.J, where, in addition to piano, he uses music as therapy to help students with disabilities.

 Josh also offers private piano lessons.
 Josh reaches students in New York City, and Essex and Passaic Counties in New Jersey.